The big interview

-Professor Lyndon da Cruz of the London Claremont Clinic and Moorfields Eye Hospital on the development of the bionic eye, the importance of multidisciplinary research and why his interest lies with helping patients, not building fancy toys
+Professor Lyndon da Cruz of the London Claremont Clinic and Moorfields Eye Hospital on the development of the bionic eye and the importance of multidisciplinary research

 To people of a certain generation, the bionic eye was a trope of science fiction.
 Sitting unnoticed on the face of Steve Austin, hero of The Six Million Dollar Man (a series popular around the world in the late 1970s), it could zoom in on distant subjects, magnify microscopic objects and even offer infra-red vision.
 It was regarded in much the same way as Doctor Who’s Tardis—a lovely idea, but one confined to the far reaches of the fictional world.

 However, in the last few years, due to the work of people like pioneering ophthalmologist Professor Lyndon da Cruz, the idea that we might be able to use technology to enhance or restore human vision has taken its first steps along a very long and difficult path.

 “My motivation to work in this area came from the patients sitting across the desk from me during consultations,” says Professor Da Cruz, in a bright and airy consulting room deep inside the London Claremont Clinic in Marylebone.
 “I work with people who have suffered profound vision loss and it was very frustrating for me to have nothing to offer those with a severe retinal disease.
 Suddenly, advances in technology made it plausible to investigate solutions to conditions we had no treatment for.”